PycWB/pycwb/docs/source/index.rst

     cd my_search
     python pycwb_injection.py

-Or you can open the juptyer notebook `pycwb_injection.ipynb` and run the search step by step!
+Or you can open the juptyer notebook `pycwb_injection.ipynb` and run the search step by step

 Go deeper into pycWB.search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~